cip170/conflict-resolution/README.md

 # conflict-resolution
+ ## This is a subheading created locally
  class activity for merge conflicts